RY-RahulYadav/RoleSphere/README.md

 - JWT token validation on all protected routes
 - Password hashing for secure storage
 - Activity logging for security auditing
+- Automatic post deletion when a user is deleted